Café au lait spot

 This is a way of stopping a woman getting pregnant.
 There are lots of different sorts of contraception – you can find out more about them from your doctor or family planning clinic.

 The front part of your eye that is very tough and prevents you injuring your eye.
 It’s transparent and covers the coloured part of your eye (iris) and the pupil too.

 A reflex action to clear your airway.
 You could do this because of a blockage of some sort, or because your lungs are clogged up with mucus when you have a cold.
-If your coughing is stopping you sleeping, you can take some cough medicine, but generally it’s better not to stop it.

-This is when you’re muscles go into spasm and hurt.
+This is when your muscles go into spasm and hurt.
 They’re really common and usually happen if you’ve kept the muscle tightened and in the same position for a long time.
 You can get writer’s cramp, which is when the muscles in your hand seize up when you’ve been writing for a long time.
 You can get rid of cramp by massaging or stretching the muscle that is in spasm.

 This is a sac of tissue that is separate from the surrounding tissue (for example, skin).
 It can contain air, fluid or semi-solid substances.

 A disease that affects the lungs and intestines, by clogging them up with heavy sticky stuff called mucus.
 People with cystic fibrosis have to have regular physiotherapy to get the mucus out of their lungs and also have to take lots of tablets each day.